Finding missing or moved photos

 deleted - it's quick, it's easy, and to be blunt it's foolish!
 It's

-foolish because, as mentioned earlier, they have no idea whether the
+foolish because, as mentioned earlier, the user has no idea whether the

 photos actually transferred without being corrupted.
 Moving large numbers of photos on